 aka Nemesis 4: City of Angels

-Sue Price (Alex Sinclair), Andrew Divoff (Bernardo), Norbert Weisser (Tokuda), Nicolas Guest (Earl Typhoon), Simon Poland (Johnny Impact), Blanka Copikova (Woman in Black), Juro Rasla (Carlos Massimo Jr.), Michal Gucik (Priest)
+Sue Price (Alex Sinclair), Andrew Divoff (Bernardo), Norbert Weisser (Tokuda), Nicholas Guest (Earl Typhoon), Simon Poland (Johnny Impact), Blanka Copikova (Woman in Black), Juro Rasla (Carlos Massimo Jr.), Michal Gucik (Priest)

 Nemesis 4: Death Angel is a peculiarly interesting film.
 Throughout Albert Pyun’s cyborg films, you got the impression that he was trying to make the ‘soul of the cyborg’ film, even if the films themselves were trapped by low-budgets and an action emphasis.
 Oddly here, Pyun jettisons most of the action emphasis of the previous films and concentrates it around Sue Price sitting in the ruins of a building and waiting for her assassins to come after her.
 The setting is fairly vague.
 Not to mention dated (well at least looking back from the 2010s) – it is supposedly the year 2080 but people are still using large bulky brick cellphones with aerials.